LBC-LNBio/pyKVFinder/README.rst

 There are two methods for defining a custom 3D grid in pyKVFinder.

-The first directly defines four vertices of the 3D grid (origin, X-axis, Y-axis and Z-axis), an example is shown above:
+The first directly defines four vertices of the 3D grid (origin, X-axis, Y-axis and Z-axis), an example is shown below:

 .. code-block:: TOML